Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 # Final Project
-ME495 Artificial Life course at Northwestern University, which utilizes content from the r/ludobots evolutionary robotics subreddit. https://www.reddit.com/r/ludobots/
+This is a project for the ME495 Artificial Life course at Northwestern University, which utilizes content from the r/ludobots evolutionary robotics subreddit. https://www.reddit.com/r/ludobots/

+## To Do
+Mutation Cleanup
+- recalculation function
+- then recheck for collisions
+- this will make following robust, joint locations, link size, link delete/add on the interior Optimization (AFPO)
+- pareto front calculation
+- select front, random replace
+Submission
+- Executable
+- Saved robots
+- 2 min summary
+- 10 sec teaser
+- Hypothesis
+- Experiment
+- Genotype - Phenotype
+- Results
+- Further results
+- Discussion/Conclusion

 ## YouTube Video
 https://youtu.be/Scpsa_iSDLs